 Disassemble each burner, lifting the coil burner out of its spot, and removing the reflector pan beneath.
 Wash the pan in warm soapy water.
 Use a damp cloth to wipe down the coil burner, taking care not to get the electric connection elements wet.
 Wipe out the burner space with a damp paper towel.
 Allow all pieces to dry completely before reassembling the burners.

 Cleaning a Gas Stovetop

 Ensure the gas supply is off and the stove is cool before cleaning.
 Remove the grates and reflector pans, placing them in warm, soapy water for up to 20 minutes.
 Use a soft sponge to wipe off any remaining pieces of food or grease.
 You can clean the stovetop with a store-bought cleaning solution.
 Ensure each part and surface is dry before reassembly.

 Many people use their stoves every day, and oil splashes and small bits of food can attach quickly to their surfaces.
-To keep your stove in good condition, you need to clean it after each use.
+To keep your appliance in good condition, you need to clean your stove after each use.

 4. Cleaning Your Kitchen Fryer

 When learning how to clean kitchen appliances (oven, griddles, stove, and fryer), the fryer can be one of the most challenging devices because you need somewhere safe to dispose of the liquid.
 Never pour oil down your drain because it can cause a blockage and is terrible for the environment.